howshekilledit/stratagema/README.md

 2. Toward the bottom of the `moves` function, update the code that each move is represented as a `Node` object, added to the list of moves returned by `moves`.

    Once steps one and two are completed, running `python3 stratagema.py` or `python runner.py` should start game play and run continuosly.
-However, without completing step 3, the game cannot tbe won.
+However, without completing step 3, the game cannot be won.
 You can cancel the run with `CTRL+C`.

 3. Update the moves function, so it appends a move that spreads the player's color for each diagonal neighbor whose color is different from the player's.
 Note the use of  [`deep_copy`](https://docs.python.org/3/library/copy.html) used to add **swap** moves.
 You will want to also use this for **spread** moves.